awsdocs/aws-doc-sdk-examples/javascript/example_code_v3/typescript_environment/README.md

 # typescript_environment
-Playground for aws-sdk-v3 sample code
+Playground for aws-sdk-v3 sample code.

 This is a workspace where you can find working sample code for aws-sdk.